warhammerkid/bluetti_mqtt/README.rst

 bluetti_mqtt
 ============

 This tool provides an MQTT interface to Bluetti power stations.
-Currently it does not support controlling any devices, but will eventualy support that and Home Assistant MQTT auto-config.
+State will be published to the `bluetti/state/[DEVICE NAME]/[PROPERTY]` topic, and commands can be sent to the `bluetti/command/[DEVICE NAME]/[PROPERTY]` topic.

 Installation
 ------------